epfl-ada/ada-2024-project-datapilots/README.md

 │   │   └── extract_rate_beer.py        <- Script to extract downloaded RateBeer data
 │   ├── models                  <- Model directory
 │   ├── utils                   <- Utility directory
+│   │   └── data_utils.py               <- Helper functions used in results.ipynb
 │   ├── scripts                 <- Scripts directory
-│   │   └── review_parser.py            <- Script that processes each ratings.txt file by dividing it into parts, parsing each part and
+│   │   └── review_parser.py            <- Script that processes each ratings.txt file by dividing it into parts, parsing each part, and
 │                                          saving as JSON │
 ├── tests                       <- Tests of any kind
 │
-├── results.ipynb               <- Notebook containing our analyses
+├── results.ipynb               <- Notebook containing our analyses (calls helper functions from data_utils.py)
 │
 ├── .gitignore                  <- List of files ignored by git ├── pip_requirements.txt        <- File for installing python dependencies └── README.md
 ```

 ### Data Setup Instructions